 Do I need to pay GST on term insurance under Section 80C?

 GST (Goods and Services Tax) and relevant cesses are levied as per applicable rates on the premium amount.

 People like you also read ...

-^ Tax benefits under the policy are subject to conditions under Section 80C, 80D, 10(10D) and other provisions of the Income Tax Act, 1961.
+^Tax benefits under the policy are subject to conditions under Sections 80C, 80D, 10(10D) and other provisions of the Income Tax Act, 1961.
 Goods and Services Tax and Cesses, if any, will be charged extra as per prevailing rates.
 Tax laws are subject to amendments made thereto from time to time.
-Please consult your tax advisor for details, before acting on above.
+Please consult your tax advisor for details, before acting on the above.